Md-Sanzid-Bin-Hossain/Smartphone-Video-based-KAM-KFM-3D-GRFs/README.md

 ## Model Overview
 Our proposed approach of knowledge distillation with a teacher and student model.
 Initially, a teacher model is trained, followed by pre-training the student model's encoder using Knowledge Distillation (KD) loss, leveraging the trained teacher model's encoder.
-Subsequently, pre-trained student encoder is coupled with MFM and then fine-tuned to obtain the student model.
+Subsequently, a pre-trained student encoder is coupled with MFM and then fine-tuned to obtain the student model.

 <p align="center">
   <img src="Images/main_fig.png">